Almost no experiments have classical Kirkwood-Dirac representations

-\textit{Acknowledgements:---}This work was supported in part by the Agence Nationale de la Recherche under grant ANR-11-LABX-0007-01 (Labex CEMPI), by the Nord-Pas de Calais Regional Council and the European Regional Development Fund through the Contrat de Projets \'Etat-R\'egion (CPER), and by the CNRS through the MITI interdisciplinary programs.
+Third, certain forms of nonclassical phenomena \cite{thio2024} stem from mixed \textit{exotic} states: states that have a positive KD distribution but cannot be decomposed in terms of KD-positive pure states.
+[See Fig.~\ref{fig:inclusions}(b).]
+Our results show that such states can exist only in rare and tailored KD distributions, such as those associated to certain spin-1 \cite{langrenez2023characterizing} or $n$-qubit systems.

+Fourth, Theorem~\ref{thm:principal} has implications for the prospect of employing the KD distribution for efficient classical simulation of amenable quantum circuits.
+Quasiprobability distributions can be used to simulate quantum circuits using Monte Carlo sampling \cite{PhysRevLett.115.070501}.
+The runtime of such techniques scales polynomially with the accuracy but exponentially with the total KD nonpositivity of the circuit's input state, unitary gates, and measurements.
+Our results immediately imply that, with probability 1, the only KD-positive circuit is an initialization in $\convAB$ followed immediately by a measurement in $M_{\textrm{KD}+}$.
+Consequently, only rare KD distributions, such as the KD distribution in Appendix~\ref{sec:Qubits} \cite{x819-898d}, can be expected to be of use in standard protocols for efficient quantum-circuit simulation.

+To summarize, our results prove that the characterization of nonclassical features connected with KD distributions is almost always vastly simpler than it can be.
+Our results also show that rare KD distributions must be tailored to unveil certain aspects of quantum theory.
+Such KD tailoring will benefit from further studies of the map $C^U$.

+\textit{Acknowledgements:---} SDB and CL acknowledge the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
+SDB and CL also acknowledge the support of the CNRS through the MITI interdisciplinary programs.
 WS was supported by the EPRSC and Hitachi.
 JJT was supported by the Cambridge Trust.
 CKL was supported by Hitachi.
 SDB thanks Girton College, where part of this work was performed, for its hospitality.
-SDB thanks L. Flaminio and D. Radchenko for helpful discussions.
+The authors thank L. Flaminio, D. Radchenko and N. Yunger Halpern for helpful discussions.

 \textit{All authors contributed equally.
-The order of authors was randomized.}
+The author ordering was randomized.}